simp/pupmod-simp-ssh/REFERENCE.md

 Specifies whether sshd separates privileges by creating an unprivileged child process to deal with incoming network traffic.

+This option has no effect on OpenSSH >= 7.5.0 due to being deprecated.

 Default value: $ssh::server::params::useprivilegeseparation

 ##### `x11forwarding`